All pages and materials herein © Henfield Shed 2017-

 Please feel free to contact any of us should you have any queries or questions about The Henfield Shed.

 Don’t forget we’ve established a new FACEBOOK presence -

 Alongside the creation of the numerous Bug and Bird boxes we have been recently been asked to complete various furniture repairs, installing shelves, new signage for the Haven, a memorial plaque renovation, a wooden planter, children's bricks and a wheelchair ramp for St Michael’s Church, Partridge Green.
 All of these pieces of work have generated donations for us from the local community.

 So what is next?
-We are taking part in this year's Gardens & Arts Weekend and we have been asked to build 10 x 'fun' bird boxes for this event.
-For the Fayre on the Common this year we need to build 3 x games for children to play.
+We have taken part in this year's Gardens & Arts Weekend and were asked to build 10 x 'fun' bird boxes for this event.
+For the Fayre on the Common this year we are building a number of games for children to play.
 So if you fancy helping with these creations please come along.

 Some members have been practicing their woodturning, and other members are learning for the first time.
 Some very high-